hasherezade/demos/run_pe/README.md

 # run_pe
 RunPE demo<br/>
-different variants of this technique - found in malware, demonstrated on harmless example<br/>
+a technique commonly used by malware, demonstrated on a harmless example<br/>